TnTech-ECE/F25_Team5_InductionHeaterController/Reports/Conceptual Design.md

 #### Expected User Interaction

-The PCB will be connected to a microcotroller that will communicate to the user through a LCD screen and a keypad interface.
+The PCB will be connected to a microcontroller that will communicate to the user through a LCD screen and a keypad interface.
 The LCD screen will supply live data of temperature, voltage, and current to the user.
 The keypad thats connected to the microcontroller will be the main form of control for the user, allow them to select the temperature for the heater, start or stop the heating process, and reset the system if a fault condition occurs.
-Status LEDs on the PCB will indicate power on is on for the PCB and microntroller, fault, and heating activity condition.
+Status LEDs on the PCB will indicate power on is on for the PCB and microcontroller, fault, and heating activity condition.

 #### Operational Flow